tomacorp/PyPost/README.md

 ## Install instructions

 ### Set up git
-On new machines, don't forget to configure git:
+If you are installing with git, on new machines, don't forget to configure git with your name and email:

 ```
-# git config --global user.name "Tom Anderson"
+# git config --global user.name "Your Name"
-# git config --global user.email tomacorp@gmail.com
+# git config --global user.email your_name@example.com
 ```

 Install conda from http://continuum.io/downloads

-After setting up a virtual environment using conda, the project can be downloaded and the dependencies installed with
+### Create a virtual environment

 ```
 virtualenv pypostenv